-This information is written for any woman who has
+This information is written for anyone who has:

-- Anyone who just wants to know more about mental health problems after childbirth.
+- anyone who wants to know more about mental health problems after childbirth.

 Postpartum psychosis (or puerperal psychosis) is a severe mental illness.
 It starts suddenly in the days, or weeks, after having a baby.
 Symptoms vary, and can change rapidly.
 They can include high mood (mania), depression, confusion, hallucinations and delusions.1-2 It is a psychiatric emergency - you should seek help as quickly as possible.